nurali0709/nurali0709/README.md

 I am Python-backend developer.
 ------------------------------

-I have been coding for 2 years.
-1.5 years in development.
+I have been coding for 2.5 years.
+2 years in production.
 I started with Python, and then became perceiving JavaScript, Rust and etc. Mainly I am using Python, and it's frameworks: Django and FastAPI -for backend, and VueJs for frontend.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>